-Failure to Return
+Failure to Return from a VLOA or a MLOA

 The University will advise the student, prior to granting the leave of absence, the effect that failure to return from a leave of absence may have on payment terms.
 If a student does not return from an approved leave of absence, the withdrawal date will be the student's last date of attendance.